Theme

 What appears notable

-Based on the model page and release materials, readers may notice the combination of multilingual transcription support, dedicated ASR positioning, and explicit guidance around offline and serving workflows.
+The model page and release materials are useful for checking multilingual transcription support, dedicated ASR positioning, and guidance around offline and serving workflows.

 Before using